Bridging Gulfs in UI Generation through Semantic Guidance: System

 \subsection{Augmented Semantics Analysis}

-Upon generation, users can trigger the \icon{figures/icons/analyze_left.pdf}Analyze function to extract semantic information from the generated UI code. \texttt{GPT-5}~\cite{gpt-5} examines the code and the corresponding screenshot of the generated UI to identify implemented design patterns, visual properties, and structural decisions.
+Upon generation, users can trigger the \raisebox{-0.15em}{ } Analyze function to extract semantic information from the generated UI code. \texttt{GPT-5}~\cite{gpt-5} examines the code and the corresponding screenshot of the generated UI to identify implemented design patterns, visual properties, and structural decisions.
 This extraction process reveals not only what was explicitly requested but also what the AI inferred or added based on its interpretation of the input semantics.

 \Cref{fig:generate-analyze} shows how the system enhances transparency through augmented semantics.
 When the Analyze is triggered, the system extracts not only what was explicitly specified (\eg, ``playful and engaging'' style) but also what was inferred or added (\eg, typography, layout hierarchy, or interaction flow).